Paul-Ortiz/object-detection-in-urban-environment/README.md

 # Object detection in urban environment
 ## 1. Selection of pre-trained [models](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
    This project use an object detection model with the Tensorflow Object Detection API and AWS Sagemaker.
+The models are pre-trained on the COCO 2017 dataset and their characteristics are as follow:

 | Pre-trained model from model zoo | Detectors Type | Speed (ms) | COCO mAP |
 | ------------- | ------------- | ------------- | ------------- |